polyseam/cndi/README.md

 4. a `cndi/cluster_manifests` folder, containing Kubernetes manifests that will be installed on your new cluster when it is up and running.
-This includes manifests like `Ingress` from the `"cluster_manifests"` section of your `cndi-config.jsonc`.
+This includes manifests like `Ingress` from the `cluster_manifests` section of your `cndi-config.jsonc`.

-5. a `cndi/cluster_manifests/applications` folder, which contains a folder for each application defined in the `"applications"` section of your `cndi-config.jsonc`, and a generated ArgoCD Application CRD inside that contains our expertly chosen defaults for that App, and the spefic parameters you've specified yourself in the `"applications"` section of your `cndi-config.jsonc`.
+5. a `cndi/cluster_manifests/applications` folder, which contains a folder for each application defined in the `applications` section of your `cndi-config.yaml`, and a generated ArgoCD Application CRD inside that contains our expertly chosen defaults for that App, and the spefic parameters you've specified yourself in the `applications` section of your `cndi-config.yaml`.

 6. a `.env` file which contains all of your environment variables that CNDI relies on, these values must be environment variables that are defined and